ramfi-d/Engineering-Portfolio/README.md

 ## Design Philosophy

 The site is engineered for maintainability and automation.
 Project data and content are separated from presentation logic, making it easy to add or update projects and coursework.
 The CV workflow ensures that the latest academic and professional information is always available without manual intervention.
-The use of modern CSS and JavaScript patterns provides a clean, interactive user experience.
+The use of  CSS and JavaScript  provides a clean, interactive user experience.

 ---
    - This script compiles the LaTeX file to `Rafael_Delwart_CV.pdf`.
    - It then copies the PDF to `docs/Resume/Rafael_Delwart_CV.pdf` so the website always serves the latest version.
    - If the repository is under git version control, the script will automatically commit the updated PDF files if there are changes.

 3. **Deploy**: Commiting and pushing the changes to GitHub.
-GitHub Pages will serve the updated CV automatically.
+GitHub Pages will update the CV and Website automatically.